Christian-1980/SFND_3D_Object_Tracking/README.md

 computeTTCLidar(std::vector<LidarPoint>& lidarPointsPrev, std::vector<LidarPoint>& lidarPointsCurr, double frameRate, double& TTC)
 ```

+The line width was adjusted to 2.5 [m] like it is used in EUR.

 The core function is to filter and extract from the current and previous LiDAR points the x_values that are within the road width.

 ```